Skip to main content

 Conditions Governing Access

-This collection is open for research.
+See individual record groups for access conditions.
+Select items have been digitized or reformatted and have digital surrogates and/or access copies.
 The Special Collections and University Archives Reading Room is accessible by appointment only, Monday-Friday, 8am - 4pm.
 Final requests for materials must be made one hour prior to closing.
 Please submit requests for archival materials at least 24 hours in advance of desired appointment.
 Materials requested over the weekend will be available on the following Tuesday at the earliest.
 Please note that Special Collections and University Archives observes all campus holiday closures as noted in the Library Calendar.
 For more information, please send an email to archives@csusm.edu.

 Conditions Governing Use

 Property rights reside with the university.
-Copyrights are retained by the university or the creators of the records and/or their heirs.
+Copyrights are retained by the creators of the records and their heirs.
 For permission to reproduce or to publish, please contact archives@csusm.edu.

 Permission to examine Library materials is not authorization to publish or to reproduce the examined material in whole, or in part.
 Persons wishing to quote, publish, perform, reproduce, or otherwise make use of an item in the Library’s collections must assume all responsibility for identifying and satisfying any claimants of the copyright holder.